 What is Yale?

 This is one of the world’s most prestigious private research institutions, renowned for its respected law, management, and drama schools.
 It is located in New Haven, Connecticut, and offers a unique educational experience through its 14 residential colleges, where students live and study in a close-knit community.
 Its unique features include a rich cultural base, a repertory theater, an art gallery, and a center for British art.
 The library system holds 15 million volumes and preserves rare documents and antiquities.
-The Bulldogs athletic teams compete in the Ivy League, and the longstanding rivalry with Harvard remains one of the oldest in American sports, especially in football and rowing.
+The Bulldogs’ athletic teams compete in the Ivy League, and the longstanding rivalry with Harvard is among the oldest in American sports, especially in football and rowing.

-To adequately settle in a new place, the priest Cotton Mather, at the insistence of the leadership (the rector of the university, Samuel Andrew, or the governor of the colony, Gurdon Saltonstall), turned to the successful Boston businessman Elihu Yale with a request, to help in the construction of the new building.
-He, in turn, provided them with nine bales of goods, which were sold for 560 pounds sterling, making it possible to build the main building.
+To adequately settle in a new place, the priest Cotton Mather, at the insistence of the leadership (the rector of the university, Samuel Andrew, or the governor of the colony, Gurdon Saltonstall), turned to the successful Boston businessman Elihu Yale with a request to help in the construction of the new building.
+He, in turn, provided them with nine bales of goods, which were sold for 560 pounds sterling, enabling the construction of the main building.
 At the same time, Cotton Mather proposed to name the university in honor of the sponsor, Yale College.

 The Yale University crest comprises three key components of immense importance to the institution.
 The open book is not only a symbol of enlightenment.
 Some researchers see in her an image associated with theology and church clergy who founded the university.
 They assume it is a Bible open to a page with an important message to posterity.
 The inscription is in Hebrew.

 The background of the white and yellow book is a dark blue shield of the correct shape: an even top and a narrowed bottom.
-Along the edge, it is outlined with a black stripe that runs along the contour.
+Along the edge, it is outlined by a black stripe that follows the contour.
 Below is a tape with bifurcated ends and a Latin dictum, “Lux et Veritas.”
-This is the motto of the university.
+This is the university’s motto.
 Some strings were used to seal paper editions on both sides of the book.

 The modern emblem of Yale University contains part of its name, the first word.
 It has classic printed characters, straight lines, and miniature serifs.
 But “A” is different from the usual version.
 Its central part is not completely round but slightly cut diagonally.
 “E” has an overly large bottom and a disproportionately small top.
-The inscription is made in the form of a combination of one uppercase and three lowercase letters.
+The inscription is composed of one uppercase and three lowercase letters.

 Font and Colors

-The identity of the oldest university in the United States contains iconic elements that reflect the history of its origin.
+The identity of the oldest university in the United States features iconic elements that reflect its origins.
 But sports symbols are more modern and have nothing to do with legendary images.
-It is dominated by the bulldog, which appeared thanks to the sports department of the Yale Bulldogs.
+It is dominated by the bulldog, which appeared thanks to the Yale Bulldogs’ sports department.
 The last logo was nicknamed Y-Dog.

 Pennant Yale University logo